 Data Security

 Cornerstone Technologies utilizes state of the art equipment for their data destruction and eradication services.
-When an individual or company makes the decision to upgrade their computer network, the older equipment is often restructured to work in another area of the business, sold on the secondary PC market, donated to charity or otherwise destroyed.
-In any of these scenarios, it is of the utmost importance that the existing data residing on the hard drives of the computers are effectively erased (sanitized).
+When an individual or company makes the decision to upgrade their technology infrastructure, the surplus and/or end of life equipment is often sent to a electronics recycling company to responsibly manage the recycling of the hardware and erasure of the data contained on hard drives.
+In any of these scenarios, it is of the utmost importance that the existing data residing on the hard drives of the computers are effectively erased (sanitized) and/or destroyed.

 Data sanitation is the process of deliberately, permanently, irreversibly removing or destroying the data stored on a memory device.
 A device that has been sanitized has no usable residual data.
 Sanitation processes include using a software utility that completely erases the data, a separate hardware device that connects to the device being sanitized and erases the data, and/or a mechanism that physically destroys the device so its data cannot be recovered.

-Cornerstone Technologies shall sanitize, purge, or destroy data on hard drives and other data storage devices ONSITE: to include but not exclude: (Digital copier, printer memory, cd rom, hard drives, data devices in cell phones, video tape, DVDs, and memory sticks.in compliance with (the National Institute of Standards and Technology’s (NIST) Guidelines for Media – Special Publication 800-88 lists categories of devices which need sanitation consideration), unless otherwise requested in writing by the customer.
+Cornerstone Technologies shall sanitize, purge, or destroy data on hard drives and other data storage devices ONSITE: to include but not exclude: (Solid State Hard Drives, cell phones, video tape, flash drives, zip cassette, CD-rom, magnetic disk, tape disk, computer memory, memory cards, magnetic strip, tape drives, DVDs, in compliance with (the National Institute of Standards and Technology’s (NIST) Guidelines for Media – Special Publication 800-88 lists categories of devices which need sanitation consideration), unless otherwise requested in writing by the customer.
 Cornerstone Technologies shall adhere to the data sanitation, purging, or destruction practices described in the NIST Guidelines for Media Sanitation: Special Publication 800-88(Rev.1).
 Cornerstone Technologies shall ensure electronically-•‐stored information is being handled in accordance with all national and state/provincial laws governing data destruction that apply to its operation.

 Cornerstone Technologies shall remain diligent and knowledgeable with national, as well as state/provincial laws that govern data management and destruction, which in some cases can have stronger data management requirements than the national regulations.